2009 Binghamton shooting: Possible motives

 Several sources suggested possible motives for Wong's attack, including feelings of being "degraded and disrespected" for his poor English language skills, depression over losing his job, and difficulty in finding work in New York.
 A few years before the killings, he had worked as an engineer at Endicott Interconnect Technologies, a high-tech electronics company.
 In 2004, the company laid off five percent of its workforce.
 A coworker from that time said of him, "He was quiet—not a violent person" and "I can't believe he would do something like this."
 Press TV noted that Pakistani Taliban leader Baitullah Mehsud claimed responsibility for the shooting, saying, "They were my men.
 I gave them orders in reaction to US drone attacks."
 However, a spokesman for the Federal Bureau of Investigation discounted the claim as inconsistent with their evidence that Wong was the lone gunman.

 Binghamton Police Chief Joseph Zikuski said, "From the people close to him ... this action he took was not a surprise to them."
-Wong had allegedly made comments such as "America sucks" and talked about assassinating President Barack Obama to his former coworkers at Shop Vac.
+Wong had allegedly made comments such as "America sucks" and talked about assassinating Barack Obama to his former coworkers at Shop Vac.